o3de/o3de.org/content/docs/learning-guide/tutorials/multiplayer/first-multiplayer-component.md

            OverrideController="false"
 ```

-Now that we wish to do some custom work with the controller, we will flip `OverrideController` to true.
+To do some custom work with the controller, change `OverrideController` to true.

 ```xml
 <Component Name="MyFirstNetworkComponent"